-- 1. Public Works continues to provide expedited services for projects that have an affordable housing component or that in other ways provide affordable housing stock such as Accessory Dwelling Units (ADU) for people experiencing homelessness (PEH). - 2.
+- 1. Public Works continues to provide expedited services for projects that have an affordable housing component or that in other ways provide affordable housing stock such as Accessory Dwelling Units (ADU) for people experiencing homelessness (PEH).
+At the end of the second quarter of FY 2020-21, this streamlined process had enabled the issuance of permits and commencement of construction on 2 affordable housing projects consisting of 68 total dwelling units and 1 interim housing project containing 177 beds. - 2.
 Public Works remains engaged in developing strategies to increase transitional shelters, interim housing and long-term affordable housing, including trailer villages specifically designed for families seeking transitional housing and safe parking/RV parking for persons living in vehicles. - 3.
 Public Works continues to collaborate with Fire and Public Health to provide expedited inspection services of shelters and public properties to be used for shelters or interim housing for PEH. - 4.
-Public Works engineers continue to conduct assessments and inspection of sites for Medical Sheltering and Project RoomKey for COVID-19 symptomatic and asymptomatic persons and PEH.
-Approximately 900 beds have been made available for Medical Sheltering; and 2,500 rooms made available for Project RoomKey.
-Site assessments and inspections were also conducted for the County's Project HomeKey application to the State.
+Public Works engineers continue to conduct assessments and inspection of sites for Project RoomKey for COVID-19 symptomatic and asymptomatic persons and PEH.
+Site assessments, inspections, project management and renovations also continue.
+Examples include Project HomeKey, funded by the State, which will provide approximately 850 rooms at 10 motel/hotel sites.
+Other ongoing project management and renovations for PEH that were substantially completed by Public Works by December 2020, include CARES Act-funded interim housing, such as the 232-bed multi-story modular units at Vignes Village and the 20-beds dedicated to female transitional aged youth at the former Los Padrinos juvenile facility.